Heidi's PenWriting my way home, from longing to belonging

-Somewhere in the world there is a snapshot of me hitching a ride on the back of the red tricycle that my brother Karl is chauffeuring: I am standing tall on the bumper, paper doll-wrapped-in-blanket firmly in my arm.
+omewhere in the world there is a snapshot of me hitching a ride on the back of the red tricycle that my brother Karl is chauffeuring: I am standing tall on the bumper, paper doll-wrapped-in-blanket firmly in my arm.
 I am probably 4.
-Grandma and Grandpa have just come to visit us in rural Southern Chile and they’ve brought with them lots of Stateside presents, including a baby doll whose hair I promptly washed and ruined, a doll blanket Grandma had knit, and a doll carriage to push the baby around in.
+Grandma has just come to visit us in rural Southern Chile and she’s brought with her lots of Stateside presents, including a plastic blow-up Winnie the Pooh chair, a baby doll whose hair I promptly washed and ruined, a doll blanket she had knit, and a doll carriage to push the baby around in.
 But very best of all were the paper doll books: you’d punch out the dolls and their clothes, which had little fold-y tabs to keep them on the doll.

 Something about imbuing a flat piece of paper with life… Maybe meaning is made in the caring and the carrying.
 I don’t exactly know.
 But I do know that I care about and carry many things.

 At some point rides on tricycle became rides on airplanes, and paper dolls became notebook pages on which I scribbled letters home.
 At some point a thread called homesickness also began to weave itself into the fabric that is now a half-century of life.

 But while homesickness has been a kind of longing that has made me close my eyes, writing is what has made me keep opening them to notice, among other things, what poet Mary Oliver calls: my “place in the family of things.”